 You can use 3D printers to build complete products, make spare parts, or simply create things you’ll find helpful for your home, office, and workshop.
 And, since 3D printing technology (opens in new tab) is within the grasp of just about anyone, you don’t have to utilize one to your advantage.

 Whether you’re just getting your feet wet or are an expert, here are the best 3D printers ranges to consider.
 Our picks wildly vary in price, size, functionality, and use case, so there should be something for you, whatever it is you’re looking for.
 Remember that the more expensive choices are better suited for professionals, while the best cheap 3D printers (opens in new tab) are ideal for those just starting.

 The best 3D printers

 This affordable open-frame 3D printer is small enough to sit on your desk and easy enough to assemble yourself without expertise.
-It comes in kit form and uses FDM (Fused Deposition Modeling) to turn popular modeling materials such as PLA, PETG, ASA, ABS and Flex into accurate printed products.
-There’s a Network LAN port and USB port for simple connectivity and a user-friendly interface.
-This entry-level printer should be the first choice for crafters, modelers and engineering enthusiasts.
-The Original Prusa MINI+ is a replacement for the Original Prusa MINI (minus the plus) the key advantage being that is now comes with a superPINDA sensor, which is not temperature dependent allowing the first layer calibration to be faster and more reliable.
+It comes in kit form and uses FDM (Fused Deposition Modeling) to turn popular modeling materials such as PLA, PETG, ASA, ABS, and Flex into accurate printed products.
+There’s a Network LAN and USB port for simple connectivity and a user-friendly interface.
+This entry-level printer should be the first choice for crafters, modelers, and engineering enthusiasts.
+The Original Prusa MINI+ is a replacement for the Original Prusa MINI (minus the plus), the key advantage being that it now comes with a superPINDA sensor, which is not temperature dependent allowing the first layer calibration to be faster and more reliable.

 Read the full review: Original Prusa MINI (opens in new tab)